 Includes the U.S. government export controls that companies need to abide by when exporting to this country.

-BIS and the EAR regulate transactions involving the export of “dual-use” and less-sensitive military items (commodities, software and technology) as well as some U.S. person activities.
-For advice and regulatory requirements on items under the export control jurisdiction of other U.S. Government agencies, exporters should consult the other U.S. Government agencies.
-For example, the U.S. Department of State’s Directorate of Defense Trade Controls has authority over the defense articles and services that are not subject to the EAR.
-A list of other agencies involved in export control can be found on the BIS website and in Supplement No. 3 to Part 730 of the EAR.
+BIS and the EAR regulate transactions involving the export of “dual-use” U.S. goods, services, and technologies.
+For advice and regulatory requirements, exporters should consult the other U.S. Government agencies which regulate more specialized items.
+For example, the U.S. Department of State’s Directorate of Defense Trade Controls has authority over defense articles and services, or munitions.
+A list of other agencies involved in export control can be found on the BIS website or in Supplement No. 3 to Part 730 of the EAR.